MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-hybrid.md

 Successfully configure your [hybrid Azure AD-joined devices](/azure/active-directory/devices/hybrid-azuread-join-plan).
 Be sure to [verify your device registration](/azure/active-directory/devices/hybrid-azuread-join-managed-domains#verify-the-registration) by using the Get-MsolDevice cmdlet.

 The devices to be enrolled must also:
-- Be running Windows 10 v1809 or greater.
+- Use Windows 10 v1809 or greater.
 - Have access to the internet [following the documented Windows Autopilot network requirements](/windows/deployment/windows-autopilot/windows-autopilot-requirements#networking-requirements).
 - Have access to an Active Directory domain controller, so it must be connected to the organization's network (where it can resolve the DNS records for the AD domain and the AD domain controller, and communicate with the domain controller to authenticate the user.
-- Be able to ping the domain controller of the domain you're trying to join.
+- Successfully ping the domain controller of the domain you're trying to join.
 - If using Proxy, WPAD Proxy settings option must be enabled and configured.
 - Undergo the out-of-box experience (OOBE).
 - Use an authorization type that Azure Active Directory supports in OOBE.